Foods to Avoid with Psoriasis & Eczema

 Eggs

 Eggs are viral feeders.
 In fact, when viruses are replicated in labs they are injected into hen’s eggs to grow!
-Viral infections are major triggers for thyroid conditions and when you eat their favorite food (eggs) it helps those viruses grow stronger.
-This further weakens your thyroid and causes you more harmful symptoms.

 Dairy

-Avoid milk and dairy products, like cheese, butter, yogurt, cream cheese, kefir, ghee.
-Dairy is another favorite food of viruses.
+Dairy is another favorite food for viruses.
 Avoiding it will help to lower your viral load and promote healing.

 Gluten

-Going gluten free is quite common now and many people experience improved health after removing gluten.
-That’s because gluten containing grains, like wheat, rye, & barley also promote viral growth and the release of viral toxins that can cause headaches, brain fog, aches, pain, & more symptoms.
-Gluten free is the way to be!
+That’s because gluten-containing grains, like wheat, rye, and barley also promote viral growth and the release of viral toxins that can cause headaches, brain fog, aches, pain, and more symptoms.

 Canola

-Although canola has been touted as a health food, more and more evidence is showing connections to neurologic problems like Alzheimer’s.
 Canola oil is commonly found in packaged foods and used for cooking in restaurants.
-Olive oil and coconut oil are the best oils to choose.
+Olive oil and coconut oil are the best oils to choose from.

 Corn

-Corn used to be a healthy grain, however over the years, it has been abused by high pesticide use and now been genetically modified.
-Even organic corn is often tainted by cross-contamination with GMO corn.
-Avoid corn and its derivatives, corn meal, citric acid, high-fructose corn syrup, and grain alcohol.
+Corn used to be a healthy grain.
+However, over the years, it has been abused by high pesticide use and now been genetically modified.

 Soy

-Soy is also genetically modified and has been abused by pesticide exposure.
-The high fat content of soy causes it to hold onto high concentrations of pesticides & herbicides.
-It’s best to avoid soy, but if you do eat it, do so sparingly and choose organic, non-GMO, sprouted soy (which is lower in fat & therefore has less of a chemical burden).
+It’s best to avoid soy.
+Yet, if you do eat it, do so sparingly and choose organic, non-GMO, sprouted soy.
+(This is lower in fat and therefore has less of a chemical burden.)

 Pork

-If this list is overwhelming, don’t feel like you have to stop eating all these foods at once.
-Gradually easing into dietary changes is usually the best way to go.
-Start with the options that are easiest to give up or focus on one meal at a time.
 For example, if you eat eggs for breakfast every day, try swapping that out for a smoothie or oatmeal with fruit.
-You can also check my list of preferred products & foods for options that are free of pathogen feeding ingredients.
+You can also check my list of preferred products and foods for options that are free of pathogen-feeding ingredients.